alex-gdv/Mario-Level-Generator/README.md

-# AI Framework for Super Mario Bros.
+# AI Framework for Super Mario Bros. written in Python
 This is an updated and improved version of my final year project submitted as part of the degree of MSci Natural Sciences to the Board of Examiners in the Department of Computer Sciences, Durham University.
 The orignal project was titled "Cooperative Reinforcement Learning for Procedural Content Generation: A Super Mario Bros.
 Study".
 You can find the paper here.
 ## AI Players for Super Mario Bros.
 ## Procedural Content Generation for Super Mario Bros.